go705/High-fidelity-DV-entanglement-generation/README.md

-Here is the revised readme file content with the LaTeX equations uncompiled, keeping the $...$ and $$...$$ format as requested:

----

 # High-fidelity-DV-entanglement-generation
 These two codes are designed for heralded entangled spin generation, based on the Barret-Kok scheme and Humphrey scheme.